asaboor-gh/Vasp2Visual/README.md

 # Vasp2Visual
-Post processing PowerShell Module for Vasp output.
+A Pre/Post processing PowerShell Module for Vasp output.
 Scripts allow user take full control of their vasp output data.
 You can plot on your own by just getting data in column format through using the command **Get-VaspProjection** in a folder containing **vasprun.xml**.
 The plot file is generated after running **Get-Plot** is editable per your choice,although the plot you get is publication ready.
 You are strongly recommended to download [STIX Fonts](https://www.stixfonts.org/) to make your plot fonts similar to article's fonts.
+The basic commands include the following.
 ![CommandsList](Commands.jpg)
 ## Get-IntoYourWorkStation
 - Launch your Powershell console and run **Set-ExecutionPolicy Unrestricted**.
 This will allow you to run scripts.